nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

 On the other hand, preferred stock is a bit like the VIP section of the stock world.

-Preferred shareholders often enjoy priority when it comes to dividends and are usually paid out before common shareholders if the company goes bankrupt.
+Preferred shareholders often enjoy priority when it comes to dividends which are usually paid out before common shareholders if the company goes bankrupt.

 However, they typically don't have voting rights.